 Literature Searching for Systematic Reviews: This class will focuses on tips and techniques for carrying out a successful literature search in support of a systematic review.
 Topics include the following: techniques for developing search strategies, deciding which databases to search, and developing a plan for searching grey literature.
 There will also be discussion on selecting journals for hand searching, and documenting search strategies.

-Systematic Review: Aims to collect and synthesize all empirical evidence related to a specific question, following specific criteria to ensure comprehensiveness and to minimize bias.
+Systematic Review: Aims to collect, appraise, and synthesize all empirical evidence related to a specific question, following specific criteria to ensure comprehensiveness and to minimize bias.

-Meta-Analysis: Statistical analysis of two or more separate studies, generally performed to increase power, precision, and to determine answers to questions not posed in the original studies.
+Meta-Analysis: Statistical analysis of two or more separate studies, generally performed to increase power and precision and to determine answers to questions not posed in the original studies.
 All meta-analyses should include a systematic search, but not all systematic reviews will include a meta-analysis.

 Above definitions are from the Cochrane Handbook for Systematic Reviews of Interventions

 An exploration and summary of literature to provide an overview of a topic.
 With clinical topics, it may be called a clinical review.
 Search methods are not systematic, comprehensiveness varies, and a protocol is generally not used.

 Below are several other types of reviews that may utilize methodologies similar to systematic reviews.

 Scoping Review: Aims to identify key concepts with broad approach to scope or map a topic, often guided by multiple research questions.
 The search method is typically systematic, but quality assessment of included studies may not be conducted.
 Read more about methodology in the following article: Peters MDJ, Godfrey CM.
 Guidance for conducting systematic scoping reviews.
 International Journal of Evidence-Based Healthcare.
 2015;13(3):141-6.